postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_team_name_and_logo.md

 At Postman, we believe our product should have a clean and accessible URL design.
 Custom team URLs are available for Postman Pro and Enterprise users.
 This makes Postman features easier to access and streamlines the sign in process.

-Team URLs to access Postman are derived from your team name.
-With a custom team URL, you can access the Postman web view by typing `<your-team-name>.postman.co` into your browser.
+Your team URL is shown on the [team page](https://app.getpostman.com/dashboard/teams).
+With a custom team URL, you can access the Postman web view by typing `<your-team-domain>.postman.co` into your browser.

-For example, if my team name is “postmanlabs”, my custom team URL will now be `postmanlabs.postman.co`, and all features will be predictably accessible by appending `/docs`, `/monitors`, or any other Postman features.
+For example, if my team domain is “postmanlabs”, my custom team URL will now be `postmanlabs.postman.co`, and all features will be predictably accessible by appending `/docs`, `/monitors`, or any other Postman features.

 [![urls in browser](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/urlsInBrowser.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/urlsInBrowser.png)